 - Watery eyes

 - Difficulty wearing contact lenses

-Your eye care professional will evaluate your eye condition to determine if it is dry eye and a variety of underlying conditions that may be causing dry eye
+Your eye care professional will evaluate your eye condition to determine if you have dry eye and what may be causing it.

 Treatment for Dry Eye

 Dry eye is treated in a number of ways, to help soothe the symptoms or treat the underlying cause.
 The most common forms of treatment for dry eye include: